How Do You Prove Security Awareness Is Working?

 Individually, these signals are useful.
 Together, they tell a clear story that employees are helping detect attacks earlier.

-Not eliminating every click or achieving perfect simulation scores, but creating an environment where suspicious activity is surfaced quickly and consistently.
+The real objective of security awareness is not eliminating every click or achieving perfect simulation scores; it is creating an environment where suspicious activity is surfaced quickly and consistently.

 In the real world, attacks don’t fail because no one clicks.
 They fail because someone notices and reports them before damage is done.